 Artistic Director | Co-Founder | Chairman of the Board

 Kate Hutter is co-founder and Artistic Director of the L.A.
 Contemporary Dance Company (LACDC).
-Dance Spirit magazine described LACDC as a "vibrant, youthful repertory company under the creative leadership of rising star Kate Hutter."
 Kate is an alumnus of the Walnut Hill School and a graduate of the University of Southern California with a BFA in Theatrical Design.
 Kate also holds an MFA in Dance / Choreography from Purchase College, SUNY.
-Recently, Kate was the movement director for the band Foster The People on their 2013 Summer Tour, and just finished a residency in November 2013 at Wayne State University in Detroit, MI where she taught and set work for their 2014 season.
-Kate has also been a visiting guest artist at USC, UCLA, Loyola Marymount University, Ohio State University, and presented work as part of the Reverb Festival in NYC.
-She has presented her choreography at prestigious venues throughout L.A. including the Broad Stage, Ford Amphitheatre, Dorothy Chandler Pavilion, Diavolo Dance Space and Highways Performance Space.
-Kate continues to create new works for the L.A.
-Contemporary Dance Company, choreograph for theater and commercial productions, and teach at the Brockus Project Space in downtown L.A.
+Kate has presented her choreography at prestigious venues throughout L.A. including the Broad Stage, Celebrate Dance at the Alex Theater, Ford Amphitheatre, Dorothy Chandler Pavilion, L.A.
+Theatre Center, Diavolo Dance Space and Highways Performance Space.
+Kate was also the movement director for the band Foster The People on their 2013 Summer Tour and part of the Move campaign by indie clothing retailer Alternative Apparel.
+Kate has been a visiting artist at USC, UCLA, Loyola Marymount University, Santa Monica College, Ohio State University and Wayne State University where she has taught and/or set new work.
+Kate continues to create dance experiences for LACDC, choreograph for theater and commercial productions, and teach at the Brockus Project Space in downtown L.A.

 Co-Founder | Secretary | Board Member since 2005